mansim2309/cellprofiler_phenotyping_pipeline/README.md

+# -- BELOW STEPS ARE TO START A FARGATE CLUSTER --
 ## 1. Created a Dockerfile that had all the dependencies to run python3 and cellprofiler -> Dockerfile_cellprofiler (/home/ec2-user/docker)

 ## 2. Created an docker image from the above Dockerfile: docker build - < Dockerfile_cellprofiler